performance researchCreatine: 7 benefits beyond muscle building

 - Resistance to fatigue during high-intensity, repetitive efforts

 The practical significance for men focused on longevity: muscle mass is one of the strongest predictors of all-cause mortality and metabolic health.
-Sarcopenia — the age-related loss of muscle tissue — accelerates meaningfully after 40.
+Sarcopenia — age-related muscle loss — accelerates after 40.
 Any tool that reliably increases the yield from resistance training is directly relevant to long-term health outcomes.

 Benefit 2: Cognitive Function

-The brain accounts for approximately 20% of total energy consumption at rest.
+The brain accounts for about 20% of total energy consumption at rest.
 It also contains phosphocreatine and relies on the creatine system for rapid ATP buffering during high-demand cognitive tasks.

-Research by Rae et al. (2003) demonstrated that 5g/day of creatine supplementation for 6 weeks improved working memory and intelligence test performance in young vegetarian adults (who have lower baseline creatine from dietary sources).
-Rawson et al. showed improvements in cognitive performance under conditions of mental fatigue.
+Rae et al. (2003) showed that 5g/day of creatine for 6 weeks improved working memory and intelligence test performance in young vegetarian adults.
+Vegetarians have lower baseline creatine from dietary sources.
+Rawson et al. found improvements in cognitive performance under mental fatigue.

-The benefit appears most pronounced in populations with lower baseline creatine status (vegetarians, vegans) or under conditions of metabolic stress (sleep deprivation, caloric restriction, intense cognitive work).
-For men in demanding professional roles, or those eating lower quantities of red meat, the cognitive case for creatine is underappreciated.
+The benefit appears strongest in populations with lower baseline creatine status (vegetarians, vegans).
+It also helps under conditions of metabolic stress — sleep deprivation, caloric restriction, intense cognitive work.
+For men in demanding professional roles, or those eating less red meat, the cognitive case for creatine is underappreciated.

 Benefit 3: Sleep Deprivation Buffer